 “I mostly cut my teeth on the old standbys,” she began.
 “Henry James’ prefaces, E.M.
 Forster’s Aspects of the Novel and Janet Burroway’s Writing Fiction.
 All of these I still recommend and teach, though I can see today that they uphold a certain set of literary values that come out of the Enlightenment – that assume art is for art’s sake, for example, and that individuality is of the utmost importance.”

-It was in the early 1980s, while studying for her MFA at the University of Iowa, Jen says, that she first discovered books that countered that view.
+It was in the early 1980s, while studying for her MFA at the University of Iowa, Jen says, that she first discovered books about writing that countered that view.
 John Gardner’s On Moral Fiction, Milan Kundera’s The Art of the Novel and Flannery O’Connor’s Mystery and Manners all “dared to suggest that the individual might or might not make his or her world, that what he or she chooses might or might not therefore be the right focus of fiction, and that fiction might actually sometimes serve a purpose.”

 Today, Jen reads and teaches books about writing that represent both views.
 “I do devour James Wood,” she says, “and am always greatly edified by his views.”
 She also picks up books such as: William Flesch’s Comeuppance, F.C.
 Bartlett’s Remembering, Lawrence Levine’s Highbrow/Lowbrow: The Emerging of Culture Hierarchy in America and Toni Morrison’s Playing in the Dark: Whiteness and the Literary Imagination.